DrSnuggles/jsvecx/README.md

     - analog touch (touch did not work on new mac/pads but on old ones) (no reqAnimFrame on ipad1)
     - show link to actual rom (playvectrex)
   Usability:
+    - get rid of select instead use filterable table with additional info
     - save/load state
     - speed adjustment (no, not timing)
   Emu: